Fruit and vegetable juices

 Local business environment

-The local Juice market achieved growth of 3.4% year-on-year, in current prices, between 2020 and 2021.
-This growth was partially due to the increase in mindful consumption within the Juice market, in terms of both personal health and the environment, which has accelerated innovation in the industry (Insight Survey, 2023, 2022).
-Read about the Insight Survey South African Juice Industry Report (2023) at https://insightsurvey.co.za/south-african-fruit-juice-industry-report-industry-specific.
+Growth in the local Juice market is partially due to the increase in mindful consumption within the Juice market, in terms of both personal health and the environment, which has accelerated innovation in the industry (Insight Survey, 2024).
+Read about the Insight Survey South African Juice Industry Report (2024) at https://insightsurvey.co.za/south-african-fruit-juice-industry-report-industry-specific.

 Role players